noor1yasser9/CountryWeather/README.md

 - [MPAndroidChart]: A powerful & easy to use chart library for Android
 - [Dagger Hilt]: Hilt is a dependency injection library for Android that reduces the boilerplate of doing manual dependency injection in your project
 - [Kotlin coroutines]: A coroutine is a concurrency design pattern that you can use on Android to simplify code that executes asynchronously.
-- [Kotlin coroutines]: StateFlow and SharedFlow are Flow APIs that enable flows to optimally emit state updates and emit values to multiple consumers.
+- [StateFlow]: StateFlow and SharedFlow are Flow APIs that enable flows to optimally emit state updates and emit values to multiple consumers.